Beclomethasone aerosol solutionPronunciation

 If OVERDOSE is suspected:

 Contact 1-800-222-1222 (the American Association of Poison Control Centers), your local poison control center, or emergency room immediately.Proper storage of beclomethasone aerosol solution:

-Store beclomethasone aerosol solution at 77 degrees F (25 degrees C).
-Brief storage at temperatures between 59 and 86 degrees F (15 and 30 degrees C) is permitted.
+Store beclomethasone aerosol solution at room temperature between 68 and 77 degrees F (20 and 25 degrees C).
 Store away from heat, moisture, and light.
 Do not store in the bathroom.
 Do not puncture, break, or burn the canister even if it appears to be empty.
-Do not use or store near heat or open flames.
 Never throw the container into a fire.
 Contents are under pressure.
 Do not expose to temperatures above 120 degrees F (40 degrees C).
 Keep beclomethasone aerosol solution out of the reach of children and away from pets.

 - If you have any questions about beclomethasone aerosol solution, please talk with your doctor, pharmacist, or other health care provider.

 - Beclomethasone aerosol solution is to be used only by the patient for whom it is prescribed.
 Do not share it with other people.

 - If your symptoms do not improve or if they become worse, check with your doctor.